 If you want to use IDN with another registrar, you'll need to use a custom module.
 We've updated the RegisterDomain function to help with this, and a custom registrar module for IDN support won't require any new functions.

-There are new parameters to pass to the register function for the module.
+If you want to use IDN with another registrar, you'll need to use a custom module.
+We've updated our API with new IDN-specific parameters to help with this.
 For more about creating custom domain registrar modules, including the new parameters, see our Developer Documentation.

 Ready to start taking advantage of IDN support?
 The first step is upgrading to WHMCS 8.0.
 You can download the release candidate here.